Why Merino Wool Makes the Best Moisture Wicking Socks

 - Release that moisture into the air, so the fabric doesn’t become soaked.

 Simple, right?
-The purpose of moisture wicking socks is to keep your feet dry by controlling the moisture around your feet, whether that moisture is from sweat or from an accidental dunk crossing a stream.
+Exactly what you want in a base layer.
+The purpose of moisture and sweat wicking socks is to keep your feet dry by controlling the moisture around your feet, whether that moisture is from sweat or from an accidental dunk crossing a stream.

 Do Dry Feet Matter?

 Yes, they do.
 And not just because we find the whole wet-sock-squishing-in-shoe scenario gross.
 No one likes the word moist, but moist feet and wet socks that keep them that way are a recipe for disaster.

 First off, wet socks make your feet more vulnerable to blisters.
 Blisters come from friction, and moisture can increase the friction between your foot and sock, increasing the risk of blisters and sores.
 Prolonged exposure to moisture also softens your skin, weakening it and making it more likely to… you got it, blister.

 But blisters aren’t the only reason dry socks matter.
 Damp, wet feet are exactly the environment odor-causing bacteria and fungus love to live in.
 Wearing moisture wicking socks is an investment in your foot health, helping to prevent stinky shoes and conditions like athlete’s foot.

 Lastly, if you’re being active in cold weather, you already know that cold and wet are a dangerous combination.
 Wet socks on a hot day might cause blisters, but those same socks on a chilly winter day can lead to frostbite, as most fibers lose their ability to insulate when wet (more on that to come).

 To sum up, dry feet are healthy feet; moisture wicking, quick-drying socks play a vital role in keeping your feet dry.
 Which leads to the final question: what moisture wicking socks are best?